 However, female bears will look for a place when they give birth, and the mother will feed them when born.

-In summer, the chances of finding seals and food are limited for polar bears as the ice disappears before their feet and with it their hunting territory.
-Seals have a wide sea for swimming, and the polar bear will watch them from afar, without having access to them.
+In summer, the chances of finding seals and food are limited for polar bears as the ice disappears before their feet and their hunting territory.
+Seals have a vast sea for swimming, and the polar bear will watch them from afar without having access to them.
 In the summer, polar bears have to take advantage of food such as vegetables or eggs.

 How Much Do Polar Bears Eat In A Day?

-On average, a polar bear could eat about 30 kilos of food a day.
+A polar bear can eat about 30 kilos of food a day.
 Newborn polar bears eat much less and would be able to eat about 1 kilo a day.
 Polar bears can lose thousands of calories a day.
-However, feeding on a seal will actually give the bear far more calories than it needs in a day.
+However, feeding on a seal will give the bear far more calories than it needs in a day.